Mumbai has an undeserved reputation as a city you should get out of as quickly as possible, if at all you happen to land there.

 At the present moment, I am still reading Shantaram, so when I went to Leopold, I thought it would be a good idea to bring the book and read it over a Kingfisher.
 The moment the book landed on the table , I had the spontaneous attention of each and every waiter in the room!
 They were showing me autographs and pictures of Linbaba, with obvious pride, and they were overwhelmed with excitement about the upcoming Shantaram movie.

 My taxi driver was more than happy to take me the 35 km from Juhu to Colaba, on an all-day sightseeing round through Mumbai and back to the hotel for 1000 rupees (about €14).
-He was overly keen on taking me to handicraft and carpet and souvenir shops though, as he received a commission for each one that I entered.
+He was overly keen on taking me to handicraft and carpet and souvenir shops though, where he received a commission for each one I entered.
 Considering the peanuts he charged me for an all-day job, it was hard to turn down the first few requests.

-The Kamala Nehru Park may by far not be the best-known attraction of Mumbai, but it offers one of the best views in the entire city.
+The Kamala Nehru Park may not be the best-known attraction of Mumbai, but it offers one of the best views in the entire city.
 From one of central Mumbai’s highest points above sea level, you get a great view of most of the Marine Drive from above.
 Well worth a visit by sunset.

 Just opposite the Kamala Nehru Park are the Hanging Gardens, with dozens of hedges carved in animals.
 Not really a spectacular place, but a nice, relaxing diversion from the sightseeing.